I'm An Alabama State Senator & Here's How I'm Fighting Against The Abortion Ban

 HB314 — signed into law by Governor Kay Ivey, but not yet in effect — was sent to her desk by our super-majority of Republican legislators, comprised of primarily white men.
 But my colleagues in the Alabama legislature are not the ones who will feel the full effects of this legislation.
 Most of them do not have the organs this law seeks to unconstitutionally regulate, and in some cases, do not understand their basic functioning.
 So why — on the day HB314 was passed in the Alabama Senate — was I just one of two women debating on the Alabama Senate floor?

 Currently, Alabama ranks 47th among states in terms of female representation in elected offices.
 Women make up only 15% of the Alabama legislature, despite the fact that they represent more than half of Alabama’s total population.
-I recognize that a woman introduced this bill, women voted in favor of this bill in the Alabama House of Representatives, and a woman signed this bill into law.
+I recognise that a woman introduced this bill, women voted in favour of this bill in the Alabama House of Representatives, and a woman signed this bill into law.

 Let me be clear: Female legislators aren’t obligated to be progressive.
 But more women need to be in positions of power and contribute their voices to all legislative decisions — especially decisions related to reproductive rights.